CriticalTechnologiesInc/SABLE/README.md

 owner and the user(s) of that SEC.
 The NVRAM index should be at least 4, and the minimum recommended size is 384 bytes.

+**NOTE:** TPM NVRAM space is finite, limited, and varies by TPM version and manufacturer.
+Under the TPM v1.2 specification, TPM 1.2 chips must have at least 1280 bytes of NVRAM, which is sufficient to support up to three SECs on one system.
+But most TPM chips have much more than 1280 bytes of NVRAM.
+To conserve space, we recommend storing SEC configuration data contiguously, e.g. with the first configuration at NVRAM offset 4 with size 384, the second configuration at offset 4 + 384 = 388 with size 384, the third configuration at offset 388 + 384 = 772 with size 384, etc.

 Next you will need to create a new entry (or update an existing entry) in your GRUB2 configuration for your SEC.
 The easiest way to add a SEC is to copy an existing GRUB2 menuentry from your `grub.cfg` into your `/etc/grub.d/40_custom`, then edit